astral-sh/ruff/crates/ruff_python_formatter/README.md

   pass
 ```

-We agree, that Ruff's existing formatting (and Black's 2023 formatting) is difficult to read and needs improvement.
-However, we aren't convinced that parenthesizing the nested expressions is the best way of doing it when considering expression formatting holistically.
-That's why we decided to defer the implementation of this new style and instead explore alternative formatting styles that improve nested expressions formatting that avoids unnecessary parentheses.
-See [psf/Black#4123 ](https://github.com/psf/black/issues/4123) for an in-depth explanation of our concerns and an outline of possible alternatives.
+We agree that Ruff's formatting (that matches Black's 23) is hard to read and needs improvement.
+But we aren't convinced that parenthesizing long nested expressions is the best solution, especially when considering expression formatting holistically.
+That's why we want to defer the decision until we've explored alternative nested expression formatting styles.
+See [psf/Black#4123](https://github.com/psf/black/issues/4123) for an in-depth explanation of our concerns and an outline of possible alternatives.

 #### Call expressions with a single multiline string argument

-Unlike Black, Ruff preserves the indentation around a single multiline string argument in a call expression.
+Unlike Black, Ruff preserves the indentation of a single multiline-string argument in a call expression:

 ```python
 # Input